 What’s not to like about cherries, chocolate & almonds?
-This Cherry Amaranth Almond Smoothie gives more phytonutrients than you can count plus a healthy dose of fiber and protein.
+A super smoothie recipe, Cherry Amaranth Almond Smoothie gives more phytochemicals than you can count + a healthy dose of fiber and protein.

 What’s old is new again and ancient grains are POPULAR!

 Botanically, amaranth is a seed, not a true cereal, but has so many nutritional similarities that it is considered a grain.

 Historically, amaranth was a native crop in Peru.
 As an ancient grain, maybe the health benefits are what helped the Incas run up and down and around the Andes.
 The protein alone makes it a superior grain (triple that of wheat), but it’s also high in fiber, iron plus it’s gluten free.
 Hello, new favorite!

 Culinarily, amaranth is crunchy, even when it’s cooked, there is a ‘bite’ to it.
 Pop it like popcorn, add it raw to smoothies, salads, soups, granola and muffins, or cook it into a breakfast porridge to serve with fruit and yogurt.
 To cook amaranth:

 Combine amaranth and water, bring to boil, cover, reduce heat and simmer 20 minutes.
 The consistency is similar to a pudding…thick.
 The grain is delightfully chewy with a bit of crunch.
 If you don’t like mushy oatmeal, give amaranth a try.
 But then, I might have to change the name of the smoothie.

 a healthy smoothie is a glass of phytochemicals